Retail & FMCG

 Demand forecasting

-Forecast demand across SKUs, channels, regions, and promotion cycles so stock is prepared where it is actually needed.
+Forecast demand across SKUs, channels, regions, promotions, and operating cycles so stock is prepared where it is needed.

 Store Ops · Vision